Current Federal Student Loan Limits

 However, the annual federal student loan limits on the actual loan amount can make it a challenge to pay for the full cost of attendance.

-Understanding these student loan limits laid out in this guide is a great place to start in realizing what is available to you through the Department of Education and its various loan programs.
+Understanding the student loan limits laid out in this guide is a great place to start in realizing what is available to you through the Department of Education and its various loan programs.

 This information is also beneficial in helping you determine what amount, if any, is needed through other financial options, including private student loans, scholarships, grants, or PLUS loans.